Stuart McInally to retire after omission from Scotland’s Rugby World Cup squad

 Eighteen members of the squad will be going to their first World Cup, with 23-year-old full-back Ollie Smith the youngest while new Edinburgh stand-off Ben Healy is the least capped with two.

-The squad is made up of 19 forwards and 14 hookers.
+The squad is made up of 19 forwards and 14 backs.
 The three hookers are Glasgow’s George Turner and Edinburgh pair Ewan Ashman and Dave Cherry.

 Grant Gilchrist, Scott Cummings, Sam Skinner and Gray – whose brother Jonny was out of contention through injury – are the four locks.